bitrix24/b24restdocs/api-reference/crm/contacts/custom-form/crm-contact-details-configuration-get.md

 || **userId**
 [`user`](../../../data-types.md) | User identifier.
 Required only when requesting someone else's personal settings.

-If not specified, the current user is used
+If not specified, the current user is taken
 ||
 |#